 Where is it the hottest in Israel?

 The hottest place in Israel is the Jordan Valley and the Dead Sea area.
 While writing this post, I’m searching for weather in Ein Bokek, the Dead Sea hotel area.
-It says it’s going to be 42 degrees Celcius today!
-On some days, it can even reach around 50 degrees Celcius.
-Though, the good thing about the Dead Sea area is that it’s relatively dry, so you won’t feel choked from the heat.
+It says it’s going to be 42 degrees Celsius today!
+On some days, it can even reach around 50 degrees Celsius.
+Though, the good thing about the Dead Sea area is that it’s relatively dry, so you won’t feel choked by the heat.

 5 ways to survive the heat

 Pack whatever you need for summertime

 If you’re coming from abroad, you should bring all you need for the Israeli summertime.
 Make sure to pack light clothes, but also a light jacket for indoor places.
 Usually, the A/C is super cold in the summer in museums, public transport, and other indoor places.

 Other than that, it’s important to bring things that will protect you from the powerful sun.
 Here are some things you should definitely bring: